Manager or Member LLC: Everything You Need to Know

 The operating agreement should also clearly outline the compensation for any members who are also acting as managers.
 The members of an LLC are not paid salaries like employees would be, but when members act as managers, they can be paid for their positions.
 LLC members acting as managers will need to keep the company income that passes through to them separate from any compensation they receive for management duties.

 If you need help with manager or member LLC, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.